Jaycode88/Kicassoo/README.md

 # [Kicassoo](https://jaycode88.github.io/Kicassoo/)

-# N.B to Self contact form action have been removed for gitpages deployment.
-Correct form actions are on the Ionos Deployment!
+# N.B to Self This is the Django Branch do not push this to main branch

 ** amiresponsive image here **